dennislee22/dennislee22.github.io/docs/cdppvc/ecs.md

     ![](../../assets/images/ecs/addecs9.png)

 9. Review and amend the parameters accordingly.
 Directory path for Longhorn storage and local SSD/NVMe (for CDW cache) in each node must be configured here in accordance to the mounted disk folder name.
 Dedicated storage disk that is expected to be formatted and mounted prior to this installation as explained in the [Prerequisites]({{ site.baseurl }}{% link docs/cdppvc/prerequisites.md %}) subtopic.
-The value for `Application Domain` field will determine the subdomain of wildcard DNS.
+The `Application Domain` field determines the subdomain of the wildcard DNS.
+In this case, the wildcard DNS will be `*.apps.ecs1.cdpkvm.cldr`.

     ![](../../assets/images/ecs/addecs10.png)

-10. Fill the database parameters based on the created databases in PostgreSQL.
+10. Fill in the database parameters based on the created databases in PostgreSQL.
 Click `Test Connection`.
 After getting successful result, click `Continue`.

     ![](../../assets/images/ecs/addecs11.png)